 On the positive side, employers are increasingly coming to understand that their business needs are best met when they are engaged in the workforce system.
 They know they need to be a part of the system in order for it to work for them.
-What they need from workforce programs is to feel like they are offering them a real partnership in addressing workforce needs for both members of the community and the businesses that employ them.
+What they need from workforce programs is to feel like they are offering them a real partnership in addressing workforce needs for both community members and the businesses that employ them.

 Business demands action.
 The problem employers have is a ‘today problem.’
 They don’t want to wait to see how someone plans to solve it in the future.
-Unfortunately, the first instinct for workforce programs is often to invite employers to attend “thinking” sessions that are heavy on discussion, but often take a long time to evolve into actual implementation
+Unfortunately, the first instinct for workforce programs is often to invite employers to attend “thinking” sessions that are heavy on discussion but often take a long time to evolve into actual implementation.

 Successful engagement with employers respects their need to do, not just talk.
 They want to see that the “potential energy” from meetings quickly turns into “kinetic energy” of action.
-They are looking for results and they want to see them quickly.
+They are looking for results, and they want to see them quickly.

-Scott Ellsworth, the Director of Business Leaders United, jokes that employers are really big fans of R & D. No, that’s not “Research and Development”, it’s “Rip off and Duplicate.”
+Scott Ellsworth, previously the Director of Business Leaders United, jokes that employers are really big fans of R & D. No, that’s not “Research and Development,” it’s “Rip off and Duplicate.”
 Employers don’t want to have to reinvent the wheel.
 When they find a strategy that works elsewhere, they want to duplicate it.

 An employer in Cincinnati, OH is taking the traditional notion of an apprenticeship and expanding it into the healthcare field.
-This will help to give the healthcare field a much-needed influx of skilled workers and give the training needed to qualify job seekers for jobs in the healthcare field.
+This will help give the healthcare field a much-needed influx of skilled workers and give the training needed to qualify job seekers for jobs in the healthcare field.

 In Grand Rapids, MI, a small employer sees skilled worker recruitment as a supply chain.
 By patterning with larger, higher-paying employers in the community, they can work together to recruit workers who get training with the smaller companies and have advancement opportunities into larger ones.